pavankalyan9233/gral/gral/design/GraphAnalyticsEngine.md

 ```
 u64       client-id
-u32       number of graph, for later reference
+u64       id of graph, for later reference
 u8        bitsForHash: 64 or 128
 ```